 Results.
 Preliminary results indicate that the predicted dynamics approximate performed dynamics well only when the similarity measurements between desired phrases and matching references remain below a certain threshold.
 Specifically, dynamics predicted for the segments with close matches show a mean correlation coefficient of 0.5670±0.2243 when compared to dynamics performed by an actual violinist with 95% confidence.
 Due to the nature of our experimental procedure, there were no attempts to predict the dynamics of one performer based on samples of different ones, nor to observe the effects of a database containing samples of mixed musical genres and recording settings.

 Conclusions.
 The method proposed shows potential for modelling not only dynamics but other aspects of music performance.
 As the above results suggest, considering a large database of reference performances is very likely to improve the accuracy of predictions.
-The obtained results seem to corroborate that melodic and rhythmic aspects of a musical pieces affect its interpretation by musicians.
+The obtained results seem to corroborate that melodic and rhythmic aspects of musical pieces affect their interpretation by musicians.

 Keywords: Music performance, computational modelling, machine learning, violin